sameersegal/vsb21/content/blog/wherever-we-are/index.md

 ---
-title: Dear Valley
+title: Wherever we are
 date: "2004-07-17T22:40:32.169Z"
-description: "A letter to Valley on it's birthday"
+description: "We can celebrate wherever we are"
 hero: ./1.jpg
 section: 'home'
 priority: 100